Iain Mackintosh: Theatre space designer

-Historic theatres
+New Life for Historic theatres

 As well as working on new theatres Mackintosh has advocated for the retention and renovation of old theatres.
-These include the Festival Theatre, Edinburgh (1994), formerly the Milburn Brothers’ Empire Theatre of 1928.
+These include the Festival Theatre, Edinburgh (1994), formerly the Milburn Brothers’ Empire Theatre of 1928 which he designed with architect Colin Ross of Law and Dunbar-Nasmith.

-As a producer, Mackintosh hired the Lyceum Theatre in London on behalf of Theatre Projects Associates to transfer the National Theatre Cottesloe production of The Mysteries, adapted by Bill Bryden (1982).
+As a producer, Mackintosh in 1982 hired the Lyceum Theatre in London on behalf of Theatre Projects Associates to transfer the National Theatre Cottesloe production of The Mysteries, adapted by Bill Bryden.
 The Lyceum had not been used as a theatre since 1939 and had been partially converted into a ballroom in 1951.
-In 1982 it was under threat of demolition but The Mysteries focused attention on the building’s history as the theatre of Sir Henry Irving’s, the renowned Victorian actor-manager.
-In 1996 the entire theatre was restored and has since housed large-scale musicals.
+In 1982 it was under threat of demolition but to put on the Mysteries they built a courtyard space within the old dilapidated hulk of the theatre.

 The Georgian Theatre Royal, Richmond, Yorkshire (1788), was fully restored in 2003 with Mackintosh and David Wilmore of Theatresearch as historical theatre consultants working with Allen Tod Architecture.
 The Prospect Company had opened the first show in the Theatre Royal Richmond for over a century on its re-opening in 1963.
-Mackintosh later initiated a conference in celebration of the Society for Theatre Research’s sixtieth anniversary, held at the Georgian in 2008.
+Mackintosh later initiated a conference in celebration of the Society for Theatre Research’s sixtieth anniversary, held at the Georgian Theatre in 2008.

 In 2003, on behalf of the Scottish Arts Council, Mackintosh and Sir James Dunbar-Nasmith (with whom he had worked on the Festival Theatre Edinburgh), supervised the reconstruction of the complete auditorium of the Opera House at Dunfermline, Scotland, within a new building in Sarasota, Florida.
-Built in 1921 by architects Swanston and Davison, it had been dismantled in the 1980s to make way for a shopping mall and after more than a decade in storage was taken to Florida to be meticulously re-assembled as a working professional playhouse.
+Built in 1921 by architects Swanston and Davison, it had been dismantled in the 1980s to make way for a shopping mall and after more than a decade in storage was taken to Florida to be meticulously re-assembled as a working professional playhouse, now the Mertz Theatre at the Asolo Repertory Theatre.